kdn251/interviews/README.md

 ## Data Structures
 ### Linked List
  * A *Linked List* is a linear collection of data elements, called nodes, each pointing to the next node by means of a pointer.
-It is a data structure consisting of a group of nodes which together represent a sequence.
+It is a data structure consisting of a group of nodes that together represent a sequence.
  * **Singly-linked list**: linked list in which each node points to the next node and the last node points to null
- * **Doubly-linked list**: linked list in which each node has two pointers, p and n, such that p points to the previous node and n points to the next node; the last node's n pointer points to null
+ * **Doubly-linked list**: linked list in which each node has two pointers, p, and n, such that p points to the previous node and n points to the next node; the last node's n pointer points to null
  * **Circular-linked list**: linked list in which each node points to the next node and the last node points back to the first node
  * Time Complexity:
    * Access: `O(n)`